Previous projects and involvements

 Please note that if a past show is not listed here, or a current/ upcoming show is not shown on our tickets page or auditions page, then it is not a show or event connected with the South Devon Players theatre and film company in any way.

-Below, you will find listed the projects we have been involved in, as a group.
+Below, you will find listed the projects we have been involved in, as a team.

 The Hunger Games: The Fourth Quarter-Quell (fanfilm/ showreel project)